RetroPie/RetroPie-Docs/docs/EmulationStation.md

 # EmulationStation
 This is the graphical front-end installed by RetroPie.
-It was developed by a guy named Aloshi, and is designed to allow you to use your Pi as if it were a retro console - with only a controller, not requiring a keyboard (after the initial setup).
+It was developed by a guy named Aloshi, and is designed to allow you to use your Pi as if it were a retro console - with only a controller, not requiring a keyboard.

 It was developed specifically for the Raspberry Pi, on the Raspberry Pi.
 However, it uses cross-platform libraries, so it can be run on pretty much any Linux machine.
+If you try, you can also build it on Windows.

 # Help
 A great deal of information can be found in EmulationStation's README.md and THEMES.md, also viewable on GitHub.
 Some links: